 Exploratory analysis of patients who were concomitantly administered sodium-glucose cotransporter-2 ("SGLT2") inhibitors, a new class of anti-diabetic therapy, illustrated potential synergy with apabetalone.
-Analysis of the primary endpoint in patients taking apabetalone with empagliflozin (Jardiance $^{TM}$ ) for at least 30 days illustrated a hazard ratio of 0.34 (95% Cl 0.12-1.01, p=0.05).
-Further analysis of this synergistic finding and evaluation of additional classes of anti-diabetic therapies is ongoing and appropriate intellectual property was filed in January 2020.
+Analysis of the primary endpoint in patients taking apabetalone with empagliflozin (JardianceTM) for at least 30 days illustrated a hazard ratio of 0.34 (95% Cl 0.12-1.01, p=0.05).
+Further analysis of this synergistic finding and evaluation of additional classes of anti-diabetic therapies is ongoing and appropriate intellectual property has been filed.
+The Company has filed three patent applications for the observed effects in BETonMACE of apabetalone in combination with the leading anti-diabetes treatments, SGLT2 inhibitors.